 “From small changes, to complete website redesigns and new feature additions, you need to have a solid coder lined up to handle your needs.
 Not all business owners realize that as technology advances, so does their need for a tech-savvy coder.” ~ Mike Larkin, CFO of website Best Credit Card

 Larkin is right, and the opportunity to leverage hobbies that make money in this realm has never been greater.
-Those looking to code on the side should consider platforms like Freelancer to start to build a customer base.
+How to make money through coding?
+Consider platforms like Freelancer to start to build a customer base.

 Blogging is one of the easiest side hustles to start, as the cost to begin is minimal — WordPress website hosting and a domain is all you need.
 You can take any hobby, create a blog on the topic, and generate revenue streams like recurring paid subscriptions for a membership website, or through advertising platforms such as Google AdSense.